Apply to Bachelor of Interior Architecture

 Transferring or Changing your Major?

-The program is reserved for students who have been accepted to the program and have completed 32 hours (one year) of college-level course work prior to starting the Accelerated Summer Foundation Program.
+Priority placement into the summer program is reserved for students who have been accepted to the program and have completed 32 hours (one year) of college-level course work prior to starting the Summer Transfer Program.

 Advanced Placement for Transfer Students